Best Dog Foods For Labs

 Our criteria

-Recently, the U.S. Food and Drug Administration (FDA) put out a warning about dog foods containing peas, legumes, lentils, and root vegetables such as potatoes.
+The U.S. Food and Drug Administration (FDA) has issued a warning about dog foods containing peas, legumes, lentils, and root vegetables like potatoes.

-The FDA is working with veterinary cardiologists and dog owners to research this problem.
+The FDA is working with veterinary cardiologists and dog owners to research this issue.

 All of the foods suggested here have scored good results when testing dogs for taurine levels and when performing echocardiograms for diagnosing dilated cardiomyopathy.